News, views & muse from Her Majesty's coldest colony

 dewayne_rodeo_erin20090607_2B4X7484

 Yes Sir, yes Mam, don’t let his laid back southern drawl fool you.
 My friend Dewayne Morris, rodeo barrelman “Soulman”, extreme bullfighter, producer and ex-US soldier, is the salt of the earth.
 Fuelled by a breakfast of Froot Loops and Dr. Peppers, Dewayne is one of the fastest mammals on two feet and just the sort of person who’d put his life on the line to save yours without a moment’s thought.
-In fact, whether it is cowboy protection (I’ve watched him do it, repeatedly) or a stranger in the street, he can’t't help himself but to do so; I’d trust him with mine.
+In fact, whether it is cowboy protection (I’ve watched him do it, repeatedly) or a stranger in the street, he can’t help himself but to do so; I’d trust him with mine.

 On Wednesday evenings, Dewayne hosts the Soulman Hour, pod-cast radio on the Makin8 Rodeo Network where he’s as apt to interview head-smashed-in cowboys as he is his own mother: